Skip to main content

 There are many options to keep as much of your 401(k) as possible during a divorce.
 You can consider selling your home, how close you are to Social Security (age 62), gathering evidence that keeps more money in your pocket, and making lifestyle changes that put more money back into your 401(k).

-Remember, the divorce will have a negotiation phase, so you could offer something else to your ex instead of money from your 401(k).
+Remember, the divorce will have a negotiation phase so that you can offer something else to your ex instead of money from your 401(k).

 There may not be a way to stop your ex from getting some of your 401(k), but you can make changes to put money back into the account after the divorce.